-1. Introduction
+1 Introduction

+1.1 Purpose

-- 1.1 The University is committed to ensuring that all research carried out under its auspices meets the highest standards of integrity, and that an environment of research integrity prevails through the promotion of good research practices, together with the use of fair, confidential, effective, and transparent procedures to address suspected, potential alleged and/or actual research misconduct. - 1.2 Research integrity relates to the performance of research to the highest standards of professionalism and rigour, and to the accuracy and integrity of the research record in publications and elsewhere.
+The University is committed to ensuring that all research carried out under its auspices meets the highest standards of integrity, and that an environment of research integrity prevails through the promotion of good research practices, together with the use of fair, confidential, effective, and transparent procedures to address suspected, potential alleged and/or actual research misconduct.

+Research integrity relates to the performance of research to the highest standards of professionalism and rigour, and to the accuracy and integrity of the research record in publications and elsewhere.

-2. Scope
+1.2 Scope

-- 2.1 This policy upholds both the 'University of Limerick Code of Conduct for Employees', which applies to all employees of the University and the Code of Conduct as per Section 6 of the 'University of Limerick Handbook of Academic Regulations and Procedures', which applies to all persons studying at the University that are in place at the time. - 2.2 This policy is aligned with the revised National Policy Statement on Ensuring Research Integrity in Ireland (2019) (hereafter 'National Policy Statement'), which has been adopted by the Irish Universities Association and other stakeholders including the University of Limerick.
-This policy is aligned also with the revised European Code of Conduct for Research Integrity in 2017 (hereafter 'the European Code'). - 2.3 This policy applies to all current and former employees and students of the University, and to all current and former Adjunct, Emeritus, and visiting personnel officially engaged in research work at the University and/or undertaking any research activity in the University's name. - 2.4 Events may occur where there is possible infringement of this policy by a person who is not an employee of the University and therefore not subject to the 'University of Limerick Code of Conduct'; such cases should be addressed by the respective employer.
+This policy upholds both the 'University of Limerick Code of Conduct for Employees', which applies to all employees of the University and the Code of Conduct as per Section 6 of the 'University of Limerick Handbook of Academic Regulations and Procedures', which applies to all persons studying at the University that are in place at the time.

+This policy is aligned with the revised National Policy Statement on Ensuring Research Integrity in Ireland (hereafter 'National Policy Statement'), which has been adopted by the Irish Universities Association and other stakeholders including the University of Limerick.
+This policy is aligned also with the revised European Code of Conduct for Research Integrity.

+1.2.1 To whom does the policy apply?

+This policy applies to all current and former employees and students of the University, and to all current and former Adjunct, Emeritus, and visiting personnel officially engaged in research work at the University and/or undertaking any research activity in the University's name.

+Events may occur where there is possible infringement of this policy by a person who is not an employee of the University and therefore not subject to the 'University of Limerick Code of Conduct'; such cases should be addressed by the respective employer.
 The University reserves the right to commence legal proceedings in such cases.

+1.2.2 In what situations does the policy apply?

+As stated in 1.2.1 above, this policy applies to all current and former employees and students of the University, and to all current and former Adjunct, Emeritus, and visiting personnel officially engaged in research work at the University and/or undertaking any research activity in the University's name.

+1.2.3 Who is responsible for ensuring that the policy (and any associated procedure) is implemented and monitored?

+The Research Integrity Officer (RIO) has overall responsibility for the management and oversight of the research integrity policy and procedures in the University, and also is responsible for the oversight of established investigation committees as cases of potential research misconduct are considered.
+Further details as to the RIO's responsibilities are described below.

-3. Definitions
+1.3 Definitions